Hi, Thanks for visiting my website. My name is Will and if you have questions

 I drove my own car; I went through deserts and over mountains.
 I did some hard driving and my car never broke down, never overheated, and I never got so much as a flat tire.

 The journey started in my home city of Fall River Massachusetts.
-From there I drove east to Portland Maine to make an official start on the east coast.
+From there I drove east to Portland Maine to make my official start on the east coast.

-The journey officially ended at the Grand Canyon in Arizona.
+The journey officially ended at the Grand Canyon in Arizona after of course I had traveled the full west coast states from north to south.

 Why did I take this journey?
 There are multiple reasons.
 You can read about it here.
 When the reasons start to stack up it is usually a sign that you should act on it.